 While some of our on-page recommendations might be debatable, having a mobile-friendly or responsive. website is mandatory for any site wanting to do SEO.
 One basic tip for SEO’s is scan your website with Google’s mobile friendly testing tool.
 This tool will not only tell you if your website is mobile-friendly or not, but it will give you recommendations of what is wrong, and how to fix it.
 It will also let you know if your robots.txt is blocking any resources that could be causing issues for Googlebot.

 In total there are 4 points of failure this tool can dish out.
 Some are really easy to fix, others will actually require you to repair an entire section of your website.

 In early 2015, Google released the mobile algorithm update that rewarded websites for being responsive and mobile friendly.
 Google outright stated that they were going to start giving preferential treatment to websites that are mobile friendly, or responsive.
 The mobile algorithm update applies to individual pages within websites, not the entire website itself.
 So for example if your entire website is mobile friendly but one page is not, that one “unoptimized” page will be the only one that is affected, all other pages will be fine.
 Being that now that mobile traffic has exceeded desktop traffic in general, this is a change that many SEO’s predicted would happen for a long time.

+Our agency website saw a nice boost during this update.
 Rarely do we see boosts in search engine traffic from this type of update but in this case, it happened.
 This is one reason why we focus so much on a website being mobile friendly responsive when we build websites in-house.
 It is such an easy win in terms of bringing in new search engine traffic, it is difficult to ignore.

 Older, mobile only results caused a number of problems for websites serving up the same version of content, linking to web versions from the mobile version and not working on certain devices such as Android tablets.
 This is why we recommend using responsive websites instead of mobile versions.